17 Beautiful Portraits of Motherhood Around the World

 Praising God with the help of some tiny worship leaders in Indonesia.

 “When I was pregnant, I didn’t have any hope.
 What I was told is when I deliver, people would just ignore me because I was young and I was giving birth."
-Charlotte was 13 when she delivered baby Dede."
-With the support of the Child Survival Program, she has begun to dream again.
-“When I look into the future, I see that my daughter will grow into a very useful adult who will complete her schooling.”
+Charlotte was 13 when she delivered baby, Dede.
+With the support of her local church, she has begun to dream again.
+“When I look into the future, I see that my daughter will grow into a very useful adult who will complete her schooling.” -- Charlotte and her baby, Dede

 You can come alongside a mum living in poverty by sponsoring a child.